 Women for Refugee Women challenges the injustices experienced by women who cross borders to seek safety.
 We work in three ways:

 We create ground breaking public events and arts projects to ensure that the experiences of refugee women are heard by wide audiences.
-We have run drama, craft and photography projects with refugee women, and worked with actresses to tell the stories of women who are locked up in Yarl’s Wood.
+We run drama, art, craft and photography projects with refugee women, and work with actresses, writers and film makers to tell the stories of women who are seeking safety in the UK.
 We work throughout the mainstream media, including press, TV and radio.